 Berlin is an exciting city!

 But being also a vast one, it is not easy to navigate.
 Add to that Berlin’s tumultuous history.
-So, trust me: Having a private tour guide in Berlin is essential!
+So, trust me: Having a private tour guide makes all the difference!

-I, Martin Sauter (MA, PhD), am a certified and experienced private tour guide who will ensure that you’ll get the most out of your stay in Berlin.
+I, Martin Sauter, am a certified and experienced private tour guide.
+I will ensure that you’ll get the most out of your stay in Berlin.

-Be it Prussian or Nazi history, Berlin’s rich Jewish heritage, the German Resistance during WWII, the rise and fall of Berlin’s infamous Wall, or the vibrant and international Berlin of today – with me as your private tour guide you get all the information you need, and more.
-In English, French, or in German, presented to you in a friendly, understandable manner.
+Be it Prussian or Nazi history, Berlin’s rich Jewish heritage, the German Resistance during WWII, the rise and fall of Berlin’s infamous Wall, or the vibrant and international Berlin of today – with me as your private tour guide you get all the information and insight you need.
+In English, French, or in German.

 Guided walking tours in 3 languages:

 English, Francais, Deutsch.
 Take a private Berlin tour and discover Berlin with a certified, local guide.
-My tours cover everything from the obvious Berlin highlights to those off-the-beaten-track places visitors to Berlin rarely get to see.
+My tours cover everything from the obvious Berlin highlights to those off-the-beaten-track places visitors to Berlin don’t necessarily get to see.

 Customized private tours:

-You tell me what you’d like to see, and I as your private guide will plan a tour that is tailored to your needs, interests and requirements and which will make your stay in Berlin unforgettable!
+You tell me what you’d like to see, and I will plan a tour that is tailored to your needs, interests and requirements.
+This will make your stay in Berlin truly unforgettable!

 Please note, that for your convenience a bus, minivan or chauffeur-driven limousine can be hired any time for any tour of your choice.
 Please contact me for details.